canonical/ubuntu-cloud-docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster-with-eks-pro-ami.rst

 ..  code-block:: yaml

+    ---
     apiVersion: eksctl.io/v1alpha5
     kind: ClusterConfig

     metadata:
-        name: your-pro-cluster
+      name: my-pro-cluster
       region: us-east-1
-    NodeGroups:
+      version: '1.31'

+    iam:
+      withOIDC: true

+    nodeGroups:
-    - name: ng-procluster
+      - name: ng-ubuntu-pro-2404
         instanceType: m5.large
-      amiFamily: UbuntuPro2204
-      desiredCapacity: 2
+        desiredCapacity: 3
+        amiFamily: UbuntuPro2404
+        iam:
+           attachPolicyARNs:
+              - arn:aws:iam::aws:policy/AmazonEKSWorkerNodePolicy
+              - arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly
+              - arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore
+              - arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy
+        ssh:
+            allow: true
+            publicKeyName: myKeyPair

 This config file will allow you to use ``eksctl`` to create an EKS cluster and node groups.
-By specifying ``amiFamily: UbuntuPro2204``, we ensure that the EKS Pro AMI will be used during creation and deployment.
+By specifying ``amiFamily: UbuntuPro2404``, we ensure that the EKS Pro AMI will be used during creation and deployment.

+To use an Ubuntu specific Ubuntu Pro AMI version, set ``amiFamily`` to one of these choices:
+- ``UbuntuPro2204`` for EKS version >= 1.29 and <=1.31
+- ``UbuntuPro2404`` for EKS version >= 1.31

 For further cluster customization check out `eksctl details`_.